How does this medication work? What will it do for me?

 Pregnancy: Like other medications in this class, tobramycin may cause harm to an unborn baby if it is used by the mother during pregnancy.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: It is not known if tobramycin inhalation passes into breast milk.
+Breast-feeding: Tobramycin given by the intravenous (into a vein) route passes into breast milk.
+It is not known if tobramycin inhalation passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than 6 years of age.